SHOWS AND TICKETS

 The Drag Queens of Comedy brings nine of the most outrageous drag comediennes in Chicago to one stage for two shows only!

 Now in its second smash year at the Greenhouse Theater Center, EL Stories stages the real life experiences of CTA commuters from across the city.
 Adapted verbatim from hundreds of first-person interviews, the Waltzing Mechanics perform a kaleidoscope of the commuting public's most memorable and hilarious encounters.
 Recognized by the Chicago Tribune as one of the "Best of the Fringe in 2011," EL Stories also gives you a chance each week to have your own transit tale played back live.
 Don't miss our train!

-A comedy about life in a Lake Shore Drive high-rise condo building where a professional student from the University of Chicago is moonlighting as a janitor, a stressed-out apartment manager is at odds with the residents and on the edge of a nervous breakdown, and a motley assortment of other staff members struggles with survival in the face of urban pandemonium.
-And with the fact that one of them may be breaking into the units and stealing women's underwear.
+Forty-two Stories is a comedy about life in a Lake Shore Drive high-rise condo building where a professional student from the University of Chicago is moonlighting as a janitor, a stressed-out apartment manager is at odds with the residents and on the edge of a nervous breakdown, and a motley assortment of other staff members struggle with survival in the face of urban pandemonium — and with the fact that one of them may be breaking into the units and stealing women's underwear.

 It starts with an audience suggestion then the players create a full length thriller in the style of Alfred Hitchcock.
 There could be murder, car chases, gun play, beautiful women, exciting music and drinks…plenty of drinks.
 Since this is high class crime, the stage is complete with a wet bar and the actors will be forced to partake as the plot develops.
 By the end of the show, you might not be able to stand the suspense and the actors might not be able to stand at all.

 The show will also feature a live jazz band and a few parlor games so the audience may join in on the "refreshments."

 "With the tagline, 'Action so tense, you'll have to get tight," how can you go wrong?